cloudbees-days/jenkins-x-workshop/workshop.md

 JX will then prompt you for the basic configuration options for your cluster, such as:

+* What type of cluster would you like to create `Zonal`
 * Google Compute Zone - select a zone that is near to you
 * Google Cloud Machine Type - recommended `n1-standard-2`
 * Minimum number of Nodes - recommended `3`